 Businesses are uniquely placed to make an impact on this societal issue.
 From offering work experience opportunities to mock interview skills and mentoring, the impacts on people’s lives can be transformative as can the impacts on volunteering employees themselves.

-Companies who join the network can access our Business Action on Employment programmes.
+Companies who join the network can access our Employment programmes.
 Members including Marks & Spencer, Boots, KPMG, Accenture, Oracle and Transdev have all participated in this area.
 BT and CPL have provided dedicated IT and mock interview support since 2008.

 The benefits to companies are significant:

-EPIC works with people from an immigrant background and features pre-employment training, one to one guidance and opportunities for work experience.
+EPIC works with people from migrant or refugee backgrounds and features pre-employment training, one to one guidance and opportunities for work experience.

 Ready for Work is funded by the Department of Social Protection and Marks & Spencer and is also delivered in 19 locations through Business in the Community in the UK